Get vaccinated on campus this October

 Two doses of MMR vaccine can protect you against rubella for life.
 The best protection against mumps and measles is to ensure you have had two doses of MMR vaccination.

 The vaccine can be given at any age and is available for free to any student who has not yet received both doses.
-If students are unsure whether they are up to date, after checking with their parents or guardians, they can contact their GP practice to confirm.
+If students are unsure whether they are up-to-date, after checking with their parents or guardians, they can contact their GP practice to confirm.
 If they haven’t had two MMR doses, they should arrange a free catch-up vaccination as soon as possible.
 For more detail, please see the MMR vaccine overview on NHS.UK.

 About the HPV vaccine and the cancers it prevents